The Origins of 20 Mall Staples

 5. Barnes & Noble

 In 1873, Charles Barnes founded a book-printing business in Wheaton, Illinois.
 In 1917, Charles’s son, William, and G. Clifford Noble opened their first bookstore in Manhattan.
 In 1971, the company was purchased by Leonard Riggio, who founded the first of his successful chain of campus bookstores, the Student Book Exchange, while he was a student at New York University during the mid-1960s.
 Barnes & Noble took off under the leadership of Riggio, who transformed the company’s fledgling flagship store at 18th Street and Fifth Avenue into a success.
 Barnes & Noble became the first American bookseller to advertise on television, offered discounts on New York Times bestsellers, and introduced the book superstore.
-Barnes & Noble is currently the country’s largest book retailer with more than 700 stores.
+Barnes & Noble is currently the country’s largest physical book retailer with more than 600 stores.

 6. Brooks Brothers

 Henry Sands Brooks founded the oldest men’s clothier chain in the United States in 1818 on the corner of Cherry and Catharine streets in New York City.
 Brooks died in 1833 after having brought two of his sons, Henry and Daniel H., into business with him.
 The store would do a booming business under the name H. & D.H.
 Brooks & Co., and after three other sons came aboard, the firm officially changed its name to Brooks Brothers.
 In 1918, Brooks Brothers issued a booklet containing the illustrated history of its first 100 years.
 It also included the company’s maxim: “Be not the first by whom the new is tried nor yet the last to lay the old aside."